-Use of Second Chance Trust Fund money
+Second Chance Trust Fund

 The Second Chance Trust Fund, created in 1997, receives \$1 contributions made by persons applying for or renewing an Ohio driver's license or identification card.
 The Second Chance Trust Fund Advisory Committee, comprised of 13 members, makes recommendations to the Director of Health for projects that should receive money from the Fund, although current law limits the purposes for which money in the Fund may be used.
-One of these purposes is the development and initial implementation of a donor registry by the Bureau of Motor Vehicles (BMV).
-The registry must identify each individual who has agreed to make an anatomical gift by a designation on a driver's or commercial driver's license or motorcycle operator's license or endorsement.
+One of these purposes is the development and initial implementation of the BMV's donor registry.
 The registry was required to be fully operational by July 1, 2002.